rng-guy/NFSMWBartender/README.txt

 GROUND SUPPORTS ("BartenderSettings\Basic\Supports.ini"):

- • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) in their "aivehicle" VltEd entries.
-If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s), as this effectively makes them circumvent the global cop-spawn limit.
+ • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) assigned to them in their "aivehicle" VltEd entry; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.

  • All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop(s) elsewhere.
 If another cop uses the same vehicle as Cross, no LeaderStrategy